-21-24 August The two LFG V 130 Strela (N-31 with Halvor Bjørneby at the controls and N-32 with Oddvar Steen at the
+21-24 August The two LFG V 130 Strela (N-31 with Halvor Bjørneby at the controls and N-32 with Oddvar Steen at the controls) of Norske Luftruter AS left Oslo for Kristiansand and made pleasure flights with local VIPs.
+Captain Wilhelm Meisterlin held a speech about the importance of an air service between Kristiansand and Frederikshavn (Denmark).

-(Denmark).
 N-32 with Oddvar Steen continued westbound and had to make a forced landing on the Byglandsfjord, where the aircraft had minor damages.
 It was transported overland to Oslo.
 On 24 August N-31 returned to Oslo

-The Whale ship 'Thorshammer' sailed from Sandefjord with on board the Lockheed Model 5 Vega, registered N-41 (c/n 34) and the naval Hansa Brandenburg W.33, registered F.18.
+24 August The Whale ship 'Thorshammer' sailed from Sandefjord with on board the Lockheed Model 5 Vega, registered N-41 (c/n 34) and the naval Hansa Brandenburg W.33, registered F.18.
 They were later transferred to another vessel called 'Norvegia'.